gislab-npo/gislab/README.md

  * out of box internet sharing from host machine to all client machines
  * out of box working file sharing service (NFS)
  * out of box database server (PostgreSQL/PostGIS)
+ * out of box working backup service [TODO]
  * Linux system security
  * great platform for studying open source technologies beginning from Linux OS, various system services and end user software

-Key features of GIS implementation on this platform:
  * best tuned set of software equipment for data editing, analysis and database storage and management [PARTIALY IMPLEMENTED]
- * set of software equipment for GIS development [TODO]
+ * set of software equipment for scripting and GIS software development [TODO]
- * set of high quality free data [TODO]
+ * out of box working web GIS publishing solution
  * step by step manuals and how-to documents for the most common tasks [TODO]